OtsoBear/LatexToCalc-Server/README.md

 ### Technical Highlights

-- **Flask Framework**: Utilizes Flask for a lightweight and flexible web application architecture, enabling low latency interaction.
+- **Flask Framework**: Utilizes Flask to build an Aaynchronous and lightweight web application architecture, designed to provide a REST API with low-latency interactions.

 - **Advanced Logging Mechanism**: Implements a dual logging system with separate log files for general and error logs, enhancing traceability and debugging.
 Logs include timestamps and performance statistic for improved context.